Wilhelm Liebknecht: Return and founding of the SDAP

-In 1863, he joined the newly founded General German Workers' Association (ADAV) of Ferdinand Lassalle.
-Liebknecht quickly became a leading internal critic of Lassalle's policies, particularly his pro-Prussian stance on German unification and his dictatorial leadership style.
 In 1865, Liebknecht was expelled from Prussia and moved to Leipzig in the Kingdom of Saxony.
 There he met the young turner August Bebel.
-The two men became close friends and political allies.
+The two men became close friends and political allies, with the more theoretically grounded Liebknecht providing ideas while Bebel provided organizational talent.
 Bebel, in his memoirs, described Liebknecht as "a man of extremes", a "tempestuous, tireless propagandist" whose boundless enthusiasm was channeled by Bebel's more pragmatic leadership.
-The more theoretically grounded Liebknecht provided ideas while Bebel provided organizational talent.
 They worked within the Federation of German Workers' Associations (VDAV) and the left-liberal Saxon People's Party to build an anti-Prussian, socialist movement.
 In a key 1869 speech, Liebknecht argued against parliamentary participation for its own sake, viewing the Reichstag as a mere "fig-leaf of absolutism", but he encouraged participation in elections as a tool for agitation.
 At the VDAV congress in Nuremberg in 1868, they successfully persuaded the organization to adopt the program of the First International.

 In 1869, Liebknecht and Bebel co-founded the Social Democratic Workers' Party of Germany (SDAP) at a congress in Eisenach.
 The party, known as the "Eisenachers", was formed by members of the VDAV and dissenting members of the ADAV who had rebelled against the dictatorial leadership of Lassalle's successor, Johann Baptist von Schweitzer.
 The call for the unity congress was published in Liebknecht's newspaper, the Demokratische Wochenblatt.
 The Eisenach Program, largely drafted by Liebknecht, declared the party a section of the First International and established a democratic organizational structure.